zephyrproject-rtos/zephyr/doc/tools/west/index.rst

 A west installation is the result of running ``west init``  in an existing folder, or ``west init <foldername>`` to create and initialize a folder.
-As described on the previous section, an installation always includes a special :file:`west/` folder that contains a clone of both west itself and the manifest.
+As described on the previous section, an installation always includes a special :file:`.west/` folder that contains a clone of west itself, as well as a local clone of the manifest repository (``zephyr`` in the default upstream case).
-Additionally, and once ``west clone`` has been run, the installation will also contain a clone of any repositories listed in the manifest.
+Additionally, and once ``west update`` has been run, the installation will also contain a clone of any repositories listed in the manifest.
 The directory tree layout of an installation using the default Zephyr manifest therefore looks like this:

 .. code-block:: console

-   └── zephyrproject
+   └── zephyrproject/
-       ├── west
+       ├── .west/
        │   ├── config
-       │   ├── manifest
+       │   └── west/
-       │   └── west
+       └── zephyr/
-       └── zephyr
+           └── west.yml

-Additionally, ``west init`` creates a configuration file :file:`west/config` that stores configuration metadata about the west installation.
+``west init`` also creates a configuration file :file:`.west/config` that stores configuration metadata about the west installation.

 To learn more about west's handling of multiple repositories refer to :ref:`west-multi-repo`.

-The west bootstrapper delegates handling for all commands except ``init`` to the installation in :file:`west/west`.
+The west bootstrapper delegates handling for all commands except ``init`` to the installation in :file:`.west/west`.

 Usage
 *****